ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 ## Understanding cache tags

-Understanding tags is the key to making the most of `ezplatform-http-cache`.
+Understanding tags is the key to making the most ofIbexa's HTTP cache.

 Tags form a secondary set of keys assigned to every cache item, on top of the "primary key" which is the URI.
 Like an index in a database, a tag is typically used for anything relevant that represents the given cache item.